kktse/kktse.github.io/_posts/2023-05-14-front-steering-analysis-ek20r.markdown

 ![EK rack to steer ratio](/assets/images/2023-05-14/ek-front-steer-steering-ratio.png)

-The negative ratio simply means that wheels move to the right as the steering rack is displaced to the left.
+The negative ratio simply means that the wheels move to the right as the steering rack is displaced to the left.
 Given our choice of ISO coordinates and the rear-steer design of the car, this is expected.

 At nominal ride height, the on-centre ratio is approximately -0.454 deg / mm.
 Ride height does not influence the trend.
 However, it does introduce an offset